 Addressing Parental Concerns

-In the case where there is a parental concern regarding a matter of a staff member’s actions, methods, procedures or program the School Coordinators will:
+In the case where there is a parental concern regarding a matter of a staff member’s actions, methods, procedures or program the School Administrators will:

 - Refer the parent to the team or the staff member who they have the concern with for an initial discussion.

-- Be involved if requested by either party or by administrative decision of the School Coordinators in a mediation role
+- Be involved if requested by either party or by administrative decision of the School Administrators in a mediation role

 - Inform the staff member of any further meetings with a parent/guardian that concerns the staff member and they will be invited to attend.